jazlab/JuiceBox/README.md

-# :beverage_box: JuiceBox: a liquid reward delivery system
+# :beverage_box:JuiceBox: a liquid reward delivery system

 JuiceBox is a liquid reward delivery system designed specifically for animal research.
 The JuiceBox system consists of: